 The Customer Experience Gap means most companies are not well aligned with their customers.
 Either they don’t know what is important to their customers — and flounder through lack of focus — or they ineffectively deliver on their service promise.
 The implications of this for a full-service retailer in the seed business are staggering.
 In one of our projects, we found the revenue deficit between Promoters and Detractors in our client’s seed business was $21 per acre for corn alone.
 Across all agronomy categories, we found more than $4 million in annual revenue lost due to misalignment between the company and its customers.

-This chart plots grower vs. company perception of the importance of various customer experiences in determining loyalty.
+A chart plots grower vs. company perception of the importance of various customer experiences in determining loyalty.
 Experiences where the retailer and its customers “agree” on the importance fall along the diagonal line.
 Experiences where customers placed more importance are below the diagonal, and experiences that the retailer placed more importance are above the diagonal.

 Revealing what these experiences are would violate confidentiality with our client.
 However, most relate to seed purchases.
 Point “S and Q,” for instance, are “recommends appropriate seed varieties to me” and “works hard to win my business.”
 We worked with our client to help them understand that no matter what they thought, customers believe they need to place more emphasis on certain areas of the Experience Corridor.
 We used the Service Blueprinting technique I have written about to help the client visualize how they actually work with customers, and yes, how they sell seed.